 The Winnipeg Folk Festival respects the Treaties that were made on this territory.
-In a spirit of reconciliation, we work with our Indigenous Advisory Committee and Indigenous partners to further develop relationships and opportunities to share Indigenous culture at and through our festival and year-round activities.
+In a spirit of reconciliation, we work with our Indigenous Advisory Circle and Indigenous partners to further develop relationships and opportunities to share Indigenous culture at and through our festival and year-round activities.

-- To work with members of the Indigenous community as part of our Indigenous Advisory Committee, to create an ongoing dialogue regarding programming and the sharing of Indigenous culture as it relates to the Winnipeg Folk Festival.
+- To work with members of the Indigenous community as part of our Indigenous Advisory Circle, to create an ongoing dialogue regarding programming and the sharing of Indigenous culture as it relates to the Winnipeg Folk Festival.

 - To program Indigenous artists whose voices and perspectives are heard as part of the folk music and storytelling traditions at the festival.